-By the mid-3rd millennium, Europe, except for the far north, was peopled by farming communities, practicing plough agriculture and raising cattle, pigs, sheep and goats.
-Except in the south east, where substantial villages had developed, Europeans lived in farmsteads or hamlets consisting of timber or wallet-and-daub huts.
+By the mid-3rd millennium, Europe, except for the far north, was peopled by farming communities, practicing plow agriculture and raising cattle, pigs, sheep and goats.
+Except in the south east, where substantial villages had developed, Europeans lived in farmsteads or hamlets consisting of timber or wattle-and-daub huts.

 Over the preceding thousand years (3500-2500 BCE), there are signs that warfare had become more endemic.
 Fortified settlements increased in number throughout Europe, presumably a sign that competition for available farmland was hotting up as populations expanded.